 Anyone aged 70 can have the shingles vaccine on the NHS.
 You become eligible for the vaccine from the first day of September after your 70th birthday.

-In addition, anyone who was eligible for immunisation in the previous three years of the programme but missed out on their shingles vaccination remains eligible until their 80th birthday.
-This includes:
+Anyone who was eligible for immunisation in the previous three years of the programme but missed out on their shingles vaccination remains eligible until their 80th birthday.

 - people aged 71, 72 and 73 on 1 September 2016